 Perhaps as you clamber ever-upwards over tree roots and rocks you’ll be like me and think of Emily Carr, the Canadian artist who so loved painting BC’s wild evergreen forests.

-After another 2.5 hours you emerge from the treeline into a plateau of sub-alpine landscape of rocks, windswept shrubs and wildflowers.
+After another 2.5 hours, you emerge from the treeline into a plateau of the sub-alpine landscape of rocks, windswept shrubs and wildflowers.

 To the west, appreciate more extraordinary deep-blue views of Howe Sound and the Gulf Islands.

 Orange dots painted on rocks now mark the trail.